Tuesday, October 10 – Thursday, October 12, 2017

 Senior management wants to understand the top cybersecurity risks impacting the firm.
 You’ve conducted vulnerability scanning, penetration testing and phishing testing but what’s next?
 In this discussion group, panelists will explain how to interpret key business and compliance risks in cyber testing reports.
 We will focus on understanding critical risks, findings and actionable recommendations, as well as discussing strategies to communicate those risks effectively in layman’s terms to senior management.

 A routine SEC examination ended with a concerning exit-interview.
-Suddenly, you realize things might not end with a simple deficiency letter.
-What happens when the letter finally comes and the reality sets in: Enforcement has become involved!
-This panel will walk you through the process and all that it involves.
-From Wells Notices to subpeanas and beyond.
-Be prepared!
-11:15-12:15 Breakout Sessions (Concurrent)
+Suddenly, you realize the examination might not end with a simple deficiency letter.
+What happens when the letter finally comes and the reality sets in: the SEC’s Division of Enforcement has become involved!
+This panel will walk you through:

 - Private Funds: Onboarding New Investors & the Challenges Related to Foreign Investors (Session 2)